As anyone who’s ever been to church knows, we are told that paying our tithes to the church is a requirement of our faith.

-There are some people who believe that only fellow Christians qualify as someone who should receive our tithes and offerings.
-The Torah disagrees.
+As for helping the homeless, there are some people who believe that only fellow Christians qualify as someone who should receive our tithes and offerings.

-In Deuteronomy 14:29 above we can see that strangers (“Ger” in Hebrew) were included in the tithe and based on Exodus 12:48, a Ger includes someone who has not joined themselves to the covenant.
+In Deuteronomy 14:29 we can see that strangers (“Ger” in Hebrew) were included in the tithe and based on Exodus 12:48, a Ger includes someone who has not joined themselves to Elohim’s people:

 But if a stranger (Ger) resides with you and celebrates the Passover to the Lord, all of his males are to be circumcised, and then he shall come near to celebrate it; and he shall be like a native of the land.
 But no uncircumcised male may eat it.